-- A. Review of Results - 1.
-All laboratory analysis results will be reviewed by VADA. - 2.
-An "Adverse Analytical Finding" is defined as a report from a laboratory that identifies in a sample the presence of a prohibited substance or its metabolites or markers (including elevated quantities of endogenous substances) or evidence of the use of a prohibited method. - Upon receipt of an A Sample Adverse Analytical Finding, VADA shall conduct a review to determine whether (a) the Adverse Analytical Finding is consistent with an applicable TUE, or (b) there is any departure from laboratory standards evident from the laboratory report. - 4.
+A. Review of Results

+- 1. All laboratory analysis results will be reviewed by VADA. - 2.
+An "Adverse Analytical Finding" is defined as a report from a laboratory that identifies in a sample the presence of a prohibited substance or its metabolites or markers (including elevated quantities of endogenous substances) or evidence of the use of a prohibited method. - 3.
+Upon receipt of an A Sample Adverse Analytical Finding, VADA shall conduct a review to determine whether (a) the Adverse Analytical Finding is consistent with an applicable TUE, or (b) there is any departure from laboratory standards. - 4.
 If the initial review of the Adverse Analytical Finding by VADA does not reveal an applicable TUE, or departure from laboratory standards that caused the Adverse Analytical Finding, VADA shall promptly notify the Athlete of the A Sample Adverse Analytical Finding and the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived.
-VADA shall also promptly notify the applicable promoter, athletic commission, and/or other organization or relevant authority of the A Sample Adverse Analytical Finding. - 5.
+VADA shall also promptly notify the applicable promoter and athletic commission of the A Sample Adverse Analytical Finding. - 5.
 An "Atypical Finding" is defined as a report from a laboratory that further investigation is warranted.
 This may occur in the case of samples containing prohibited substances that are produced endogenously.
-VADA will conduct an investigation into the cause of any Atypical Findings and the Athlete agrees to assist in any such investigation, including submission to further testing. - B. Dissemination of Results - 1.
-VADA will send all negative, adverse, or atypical results including A Sample Adverse Analytical Findings, B Sample
+VADA will conduct an investigation into the cause of any Atypical Findings and the Athlete agrees to assist in any such investigation, including submission to further testing.

+B. Dissemination of Results

-Adverse Analytical Findings, and Atypical Findings-to the bout promoter, appropriate commission of the state in which the bout or competition is being held, other authority such as a sanctioning body, or any other organization deemed appropriate by VADA to carry out its anti-doping program.
+1. VADA will send all adverse or atypical results-including A Sample Adverse Analytical Findings, B Sample Adverse Analytical Findings, and Atypical Findings-to the bout promoter and appropriate commission of the state in which the bout or competition is being held (or other authority, such as a sanctioning body, if deemed appropriate by VADA).
 VADA may also, in its discretion, report to the appropriate promoter, commission, and/or other authority if VADA deems that the B Sample analysis is being unduly delayed.
+VADA may also report negative results.